-Sometimes we do regard two groups to be the same iff they have the same elements.
+But sometimes we do regard two groups to be the same if and only if they have the same elements.

 - Example.
-The subgroups of a group form an algebraic lattice under inclusion, with the finitely generated subgroups as the compact elements. - ▶ If we identify isomorphic subgroups, this doesn't work.
+The subgroups of a group form an algebraic lattice under inclusion, with the finitely generated subgroups as the compact elements. - ▶ If we identify isomorphic subgroups, this doesn't work. - ▶ We seem to be choosing the notion of identification according to applications!